 Being a landlord can be both rewarding and demanding.
-It can be smooth sailings when you have great a tenant that abide by the terms of the lease and respects the property.
+It can be smooth sailings when you have great a tenant that abide by the terms of the agreement and respects the rental property.

 However, it can become less wonderful when certain things go south.
-For example, as a landlord, you can face major headaches if a tenant fails to pay rent or causes excessive property damage.
+For example, as a landlord, you can face major headaches if a tenant fails to pay rent or causes excessive unit damage.

 Sadly, dealing with such issues can emerge in any landlord’s career.
 As such, learning how to handle North Carolina law is key.
-Many landlords choose to enlist the services of an established local residential management company when beginning to serve eviction notices.
+Many landlords choose to enlist the services of an established local residential management company when beginning to serve notices, including understanding filing processes like summary ejectment and issuing a rent demand notice.

-When everything else has failed, removing the tenant may be the only option left.
-Durham landlords must abide by the state’s tenancy and landlord-tenant laws and follow the proper judicial process.
+When everything else has failed, requesting the tenant to vacate through summary ejectment may be the only option left.
+Durham landlords must abide by the state’s tenancy and landlord-tenant laws and follow the proper judicial process, often involving summary ejectment or small claims court.
+This process includes paying the required filing fee and attending the scheduled court date.

-To learn more about the eviction process in North Carolina and the eviction laws such as eviction filing, keep reading!
-Either the landlord or the tenant will have a ruling in their favour at the end of the process.
+To learn more about the process in North Carolina and eviction laws, including filing through small claims court, keep reading!
+Either the landlord or the tenant will have a ruling in their favor at the end of the process.

 Guide to the North Carolina Eviction Process